wagood/laralist/README.md

 * [RouterOS API Client](https://github.com/EvilFreelancer/routeros-api-php) with Laravel support <!-- api, routeros, mikrotik -->

 * [PayPal Webhooks Client](https://github.com/ankurk91/laravel-paypal-webhooks) for Laravel handle PayPal webhooks in Laravel php framework.

+* [Laravel PDF](https://github.com/spatie/laravel-pdf) This package provides a simple way to create PDFs in Laravel apps.
+Under the hood it uses Chromium to generate PDFs from Blade views.
+You can use modern CSS features like grid and flexbox to create beautiful PDFs. <!-- pdf -->

 * [PHP2JS](https://rmunate.github.io/PHP2JS) Share PHP-defined variables directly with the JavaScript files you want to use in your system. <!-- js, javascript -->